How to Help the Indie Authors in Your Life: Be HONEST

 Reserving criticism does no one any favors

-While I get that they're trying to be supportive in their silence, their reticence to hold sub-par indie authors to higher standards is perpetuating the stigma that self-published novels are going to be low-quality, which then hurts all other indie authors who are doing their due diligence to make sure all issues are addressed, prior to publishing.
+While I get that they're trying to be supportive in their silence, their reticence to hold indie authors to higher standards is perpetuating the stigma that self-published novels are going to be low-quality.
+That hurts all other indie authors who are doing their due diligence to make sure all issues are addressed, prior to publishing.
+If mediocre writers are getting rave reviews and 5-star ratings by well-meaning, but insincere fans, the stigma will remain.

 Please rate us and leave honest, detailed reviews